chaoss/community/community-handbook/community-report.md

 ## Roles

-The Communit Report processes have the following roles:
+The Community Report processes have the following roles:

 * Requester -- Someone asking for a Community Report
 * Coordinator -- The CHAOSS contact person coordianting the creation and distribution of Community Reports